Alain Guillot

 Division of property in case of separation

-When a couple ends up moving in together, that’s not the case.
-Each partner is allowed to take with him/her what they brought to the relationship.
-Let’s say that I have a big house and a savings account when I met my girlfriend.
-When we separate, I get to take all of that with me.
-I don’t have to split it.
+However, when an unmarried couple moves in together, this isn’t automatically the case.
+Each partner keeps what they brought into the relationship.
+For example, if I own a house and have a savings account when I meet my girlfriend, I get to keep those if we separate.
+I don’t have to split them.

 Comments